Zegarowski leads No. 9 Creighton past St. John's 94-76 - WHIZ News

 Creighton shot 57% from the field and finished a sizzling 13 of 23 (also 57%) from long range.

-It was a bit of payback for the Bluejays at a nearly empty Carnesecca Arena on the St. John’s campus.
+It was a bit of payback for the Bluejays, who led wire-to-wire at a nearly empty Carnesecca Arena on the St. John’s campus.
 Creighton was ranked No. 10 in the country when it got blown out 91-71 by the Red Storm in the same building last March.

 “We are still trying to get the `blue collar’ out of our basketball team,” second-year St. John’s coach Mike Anderson said.
 “Our guys last year, they took pride in their defense.”